GWoolly/SpriteLink/README.md

 To enable console logging for successful imports and exports, set `Console_log = true` in either the import or export Lua scripts.

 # Contributions
 Contributions are welcome.
-You can help improve Gameseprite in the following ways:
+You can help improve SpriteLink in the following ways:
 - Submit a pull request after making changes in a Forked repository.
 - Report issues or bugs by opening an issue in the repository with steps to reproduce the problem.
 - Suggest enhancements by opening an issue with details about the feature request.
 (Note that I may be busy with other projects)